-Table 11: Agents New
+Table 10: Agents New

-Field Description Deploy New Agent or Register Existing Agent Deploy New Agent: Install a new agent on the specified host.
-Note The user must have Domain User and Domain Admin privileges to deploy an agent on the specified host. • Register Existing Agent: Manually install the agent on the host and then configure that agent from this screen for ISE-PIC to enable the service.
+Field Description Deploy New Agent Deploy New Agent: Install a new agent on the specified host. or Register Existing Agent Note The user must have Domain User and Domain Admin privileges to deploy an agent on the specified host.
+Register Existing Agent: Manually install the agent on the host ar that agent from this screen for ISE-PIC to enable the service.
 Name Enter a name by which you can easily recognize the agent.
 Description Enter a description by which you can easily recognize the agent.
 Host FQDN This is the fully qualified domain name for the host on which the agent is installed (register existing agent), or is to be installed (automatic deployment).
 User Name Enter your user name in order to access the host on which to install the agent.
 ISE-PIC uses these credentials in order to install the agent for you.
-The user account must have permissions to connect Password remotely and install the PIC agent.
-Enter your user password in order to access the host 1 455 11 01 0 on which to install the agent.
+The user account must have permissions to connect remotely and install the PIC agent.
+Password Enter your user password in order to access the host on which to install the agent.
 ISE-PIC uses these credentials in order to install the agent for you.